hashment/yaffs2-forensic-tool/README.md

 ## Contributing

 Contributions are welcome!
-o Fork this repository
+- Fork this repository
-o Create a new branch (git checkout -b feature/my-feature) o Commit your changes (git commit -am 'Add new feature') o Push to your fork (git push origin feature/my-feature) o Open a Pull Request
+- Create a new branch (git checkout -b feature/my-feature)
+- Commit your changes (git commit -am 'Add new feature')
+- Push to your fork (git push origin feature/my-feature)
+- Open a Pull Request